Overcoming Gender Identity Harassment

 Tell a trusted adult about what is happening.

-Go to a safe area such as the library or a teacher’s classroom if you are threatened.
+Go to a safe area, such as the library or a teacher’s classroom, if you are threatened.

-How LGBTQ+ young adults can stay safe
+How LGBTQIA+ young adults can stay safe

 When out in public, stay alert and trust your instincts.